stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 ```

 Why does it have `-5` and `17` boundaries?
 Well, this function should be able
-to clip those values to the correct ones, so we're testing this too.
+to clip those values to the correct ones, so this clipping is being tested too.

-I think we can move forward, so now we're going to explore the use of patterns
-in the context of tests:
+Let's move forward to explore the use of patterns in the context of tests:

 ```haskell
 testMonth :: [TestTree]